paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-040-leave.md

 (2) in the interest of national security, as determined by the Secretary of Defense.

-**(k)** A member of the armed forces who gives birth while on active duty may be required to meet body composition standards or pass a physical fitness test during the period of 12 months beginning on the date of such birth only with the approval of a health care provider employed at a military medical treatment facility and—
+**(k)** A member of the armed forces who, while on active duty, gives birth, loses a pregnancy, or has a stillbirth, may be required to meet body composition standards or pass a physical fitness test during the period of 12 months beginning on the date of such birth, loss of pregnancy, or stillbirth only with the approval of a health care provider employed at a military medical treatment facility and—

 (1) at the election of such member; or